flipacholas/Architecture-of-consoles/articles/playstation.Rmd.md

 ### The streaming era

-[Similarly to the Saturn](`r ref("sega-saturn#the-opportunity")`), games are no longer dependant on music sequencing or pre-defined waveforms, and thanks to the amount of storage available on the CD-ROM medium, developers can store fully produced samples and just stream them to the audio chip.
+[Similarly to the Saturn](`r ref("sega-saturn#the-opportunity")`), games are no longer dependent on music sequencing or pre-defined waveforms, and thanks to the amount of storage available on the CD-ROM medium, developers can store fully produced samples and just stream them to the audio chip.

 ## I/O